failure-driven/blog/content/post/rails-camp/commit-11-react-router.md

 The whole point of our code with everyone at [rails camp Hobart]({{< ref "/post/railscamp-pairing" >}}) project was to code with, well everyone but sometimes you just need to stick it out with the core team.

+We knew we would need to add React Router to be able to allow multipage navigation.
+We only knew that because we've done it before but even then it wasn't easy to understand all the moving parts.

-In this case we knew we needed to add React Router to allow multipage navigation and helping someone else understand React Router and test drive it's insertion just sounded like a bit much at 9:30pm on a Saturday night.
+Helping someone else understand React Router and test drive it's implementation just sounded like a bit much at 9:30pm on a Saturday night, so we had to go this one as a duo.

 <img alt="@saramic" src="//github.com/saramic.png" style="display: inline; width: 88px;" height="88" />
 <img alt="@SelenaSmall" src="//github.com/SelenaSmall.png" style="display: inline; width: 88px;" height="88" />